From the Dolomites to the Adria

 2. day Niederdorf/Toblach - Oberdrauburg/Kötschbach Mauthen ca. 70 - 75 km

-Enjoy today awonderful bike route.
-At the level of the watershed of the rivers Drava and Rienz your trip on the bike starts.
+Enjoy today a wonderful bike route.
+Your bike trip starts at the level of the watershed of the rivers Drava and Rienz.
 Always slightly downhill, you roll on the good asphalt of the Drava cycle path from South Tyrol to East Tyrol.
 The impressive mountain scenery of the Dolomites is your fantastic companion today.
 Look forward to the Austrian town of Lienz.
 Visit Schloss Bruck and marvel at the beautiful frescoes.
-On flat paths you continue cycling to Oberdrauburg.
+You cycle to Oberdrauburg on flat paths.

 3. day Oberdrauburg/Kötschach Mauthen - Feistritz an der Gail, ca. 65 km

-5. day Bled - Cividale del Friuli 50 km
+5. day Bled - Cividale del Friuli ca. 50 km

 Look forward to another landscape change.
 You cycle on small roads and byways through the small but beautiful wine-growing region Collio Gorizia.
-Wonderful views of wide wine hills in the background the Alps and numerous wine cellars attractive for a break.
-What more could you want?
+Enjoy a break with wonderful views of wide wine hills in the background the Alps and numerous wine cellars.
 Look forward to the small town of Gradisca, surrounded by the remains of an ancient city wall.
 Marvel at the Palazzo dei Provveditori (15th c.)
 And visit the old town in the Enoteca, which invites you to taste of fine local wines.
 Those who want can cycle the longer tour (70 km) via the beautiful Udine.

 Today the Karst accompanies you on the way to the Adriatic Sea, a stretch of coastline of unique beauty.
 Where the elevated plateaus plunge into the deep blue waters and the white cliffs rise vertically from the sea to heaven, you follow the coastal road through small villages like Duino, Sistiana and Miramare.
 Take a break and visit the Castle Miramare, just outside Trieste, which is within easy reach of the beach promenade.
 Stroll through the Piazza dell'Unita, along the Grand Canal and visit the Serbian Orthodox Church and the historic San Spiridone cafe San Marco.